Phenomenology of the simple 3-3-1 model with inert scalars: Phenomenology

-Note that the $\Delta C_9/\Delta C_{10}$ relation and $m_{Z'}$ bound achieved above are unlike those in \cite{flav331} in spite of $\beta=-\sqrt{3}$ for both the models (ours and the one in \cite{flav331}).
-Indeed, the $\bar{l}lZ'$ couplings in the minimal 3-3-1 model (Table II) are different from those in \cite{flav331} because the $l_R$ fields which are included in the lepton triplets have $SU(3)_L\otimes U(1)_X$ charges differing from the case that they are treated as $SU(3)_L$ singlets as in \cite{flav331}.
+Note that the $\Delta C_9/\Delta C_{10}$ relation and $m_{Z'}$ bound achieved above agree with the most literature in \cite{flav331} except for the work R. Gauld {\it et al.} Here the contradiction is that the $\bar{l}lZ'$ couplings in the minimal 3-3-1 model like ours (cf. Table II) differ from those used by the mentioned work, because the $l_R$ fields included in the lepton triplets have the $SU(3)_L\otimes U(1)_X$ charges differing from those of which the $l_R$ fields are treated as $SU(3)_L$ singlets\footnote{Although $\beta=-\sqrt{3}$ applies for both cases, i.e. the minimal 3-3-1 model and the model with exotic leptons in triplets/antitriplets, that governs the most gauge couplings.}.